SeisComP/main/apps/python/descriptions/scdbstrip.rst

-SeisComP's :ref:`scmaster` is continuously writing to the database.
-This causes the database to grow and to occupy much space on the harddisc. scdbstrip taggles this problem and removes processed objects from the database older than a configurable time span.
+|scname|'s :ref:`scmaster` is continuously writing to the database.
+This causes
+the database to grow and to occupy much space on the harddisc. scdbstrip taggles this problem and removes processed objects from the database older than a configurable time span.
 The time comparison considers the object time, not the